National Agricultural Literacy Curriculum Matrix

 - After reading A New Coat for Anna, create a flow chart (see Materials) to discuss the bartering that Anna’s mother did to get Anna’s coat made.
 Discuss the first trade and to whom it was made, the second trade, the third trade, and the last trade.
 Ask the students if they feel the trades were successful and both parties received what they wanted.

 - Divide students into groups of five and provide each group with a set of Have/Want Cards.
 Have the groups pass out one Have Card and one Want Card to every member in their group.
 Ask the students to barter with the others in their group to see if they can accomplish a successful trade.

 - Create a problem/solution chart (see Materials) with the class to describe some of the problems they experienced in the bartering activity and possible solutions (e.g., nobody wanted what I had to trade; the person who had what I wanted did not want what I had to offer).

 - Explain to the students that as economic systems developed throughout history, the need for a more efficient way to exchange goods, services, and resources grew.
 Ask the students what system began to replace the barter system.
 Discuss the concept of a medium of exchange, and ask students what medium we use today to exchange goods, services, or resources.

 Activity 2: Seasons/Weather/Change Over Time

-- Read A New Coat for Anna, and discuss how the changing seasons influence events in the book and affect the people, plants, and animals.
+- Read A New Coat for Anna, and discuss how the changing seasons influence some of the events in the book and affect the people, plants, and animals.
 For example, you may discuss what happens to the sheep, the weather, and the plants, or the experience of the seasons for Anna and her mother.